 Theme: The Sacrifice of the Cross: A Paradigm of Christian Sacrifice

-The Significance of Simon of Cyrene in the Passion Narrative: The gospel records that on his journey to Golgotha, fearing that Jesus would die before reaching there because he could scarcely walk, the soldiers mandated Simon of Cyrene to carry the cross behind our Lord.
-Simon of Cyrene is a reflection of an ideal Christian life – that of carrying the Cross.
-It is not only christian to carry one’s cross but more christian to carry one another’s cross.
+The Significance of Simon of Cyrene in the Passion Narrative: The gospels record that on his journey to Golgotha, fearing that Jesus would die before reaching there because he could scarcely walk, the soldiers mandated Simon of Cyrene to carry the cross behind our Lord.
+Simon of Cyrene is a reflection of an ideal Christian life – that of carrying the Cross behind our Lord.
+It is not only Christian to carry one’s cross but more Christian to carry one another’s cross.